syncfusion/blazor-docs/src/inplace-editor/in-place-editor/getting-started.md

 ## Submitting data to the server (save)

-You can submit editor value to the server by configuring the `Url`, `Adaptor` and `PrimaryKey` property.
+You can submit editor value to the server by configuring the `SaveUrl`, `Adaptor` and `PrimaryKey` property.

 | Property   | Usage                                           |
 |------------|---------------------------------------------------------|